-Task Description "Import the Power BI Template for Cloud Deployments" on page 36 Configure the Power BI templates for the workloads that you want to monitor in VDX Monitoring.
-"Verify the Power BI Template" on page 1 Ensure that the template installed successfully.
+Task Description "Import the Power BI Template for Cloud Deployments" on page 37 Configure the Power BI templates for the workloads that you want to monitor in VDX Monitoring.

 Import the Power BI Template for Cloud Deployments

 Use the following procedure to open the VDX Monitoring template in Microsoft Power BI and then configure and import the data source in the Power BI Service.
 The procedure makes the report data accessible in the cloud.